antaresproject/docs/docs/installation/installation_auto.md

 Follow the steps below to install Antares Project successfully.
 Find here precise instruction on how to install your Antares and how to configure it later on.

-1. In order to install your Antares, log into your Console as a Super-User and proceed to /var/www directory:
+1. In order to install your Antares Project, log into your Console as a Super-User and proceed to /var/www directory:

 ```bash
 cd /var/www
 ```

 If directory not exists, create it:
 ```bash
 mkdir -p /var/www
 ```